Quick Answer

 Snore detection is limited.
 Sleep Cycle can detect snoring but does not provide individual audio clips.
 You learn that you snored, but you cannot listen back to confirm it or hear what it sounded like.
 Snollo saves classified sound clips you can review each morning.

 No Apple Watch sleep stage accuracy.
 Sleep Cycle’s Apple Watch integration is limited compared to Snollo’s.
-Sleep Cycle can read some HealthKit data but does not leverage the Apple Watch’s optical heart rate sensor for its primary sleep stage analysis the way Snollo does.
+Sleep Cycle can read some Apple Health data but does not leverage the Apple Watch’s optical heart rate sensor for its primary sleep stage analysis the way Snollo does.

 What Snollo Does Differently

 Full Apple Watch integration.
-Snollo reads heart rate, HRV, SpO2, and movement data from Apple Watch via HealthKit to produce accurate sleep stage classification.
-This gives you REM, Deep, and Light sleep breakdowns that are grounded in physiological data, not just microphone-detected movement.
-For users with an Apple Watch, this is a significant accuracy advantage over microphone-only approaches.
+Snollo reads heart rate, HRV, SpO2, and movement data from Apple Watch through Apple Health to produce accurate sleep stage classification.
+This gives you REM, Deep, and Core sleep breakdowns (Apple’s term for what other apps call Light) grounded in physiological data, not just microphone-detected movement.
+With an Apple Watch, this is a significant accuracy advantage over microphone-only approaches.

 Free tier with no weekly limits.
 Snollo’s free tier includes nightly snore detection and sleep stage tracking with seven days of history, with no recording limits.
 There is no subscription required to get meaningful data out of the app.